-(Dollar amounts in millions, except per share amounts) Total number of shares purchased age price per share purchased as part of publicly announced program amount of yet be p simate dollar f shares that may urchased under program (1) October 1, 2022 through October 31, 2022 6,274,166 \$ 4.00 6,274,166 \$ 291 November 1, 2022 through November 30, 2022 918,680 \$ 4.73 918,680 \$ 286 December 1, 2022 through December 31, 2022 \$ \$ 286 Total 7,192,846 7,192,846
+(Dollar amounts in millions, except per share amounts) Total number of shares purchased Average price Average price Average price Average price Total number of shares purchased as part of publicly announced program amount of s yet be pur mate dollar hares that may chased under cogram (1)

+October 1, 2022 through October 31,

+2022 6,274,166 \$ 4.00 6,274,166 \$ 291

+November 1, 2022 through

+November 30, 2022 918,680 \$ 4.73 918,680 \$ 286

+December 1, 2022 through

+December 31, 2022 \$ \$ 286

+Total 7,192,846 7,192,846

-(1) On May 2, 2022, Genworth Financial's Board of Directors authorized a share repurchase program under which Genworth Financial may repurchase up to \$350 million of its outstanding Class A common stock.
+On May 2, 2022, Genworth Financial's Board of Directors authorized a share repurchase program under which Genworth Financial may repurchase up to \$350 million of its outstanding Class A common stock.
 Under the program, share repurchases may be made at the Company's discretion from time to time in open market transactions, privately negotiated transactions, or other means, including through Rule 10b5-1 trading plans.
 The timing and number of shares repurchased under the program will depend on a variety of factors, including stock price, trading volume, and general business and market conditions.
 The authorization has no expiration date and may be modified, suspended or terminated at any time.
 For additional information on the share repurchase program, see "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."